-Cambridge Masters and Cambridge Opportunity Studentships
+Cambridge Masters, Cambridge Opportunity and Get In Cambridge Studentships

 Cambridge Masters Studentships

 Each year, the Cambridge Trust offers a number of Cambridge Masters Studentships to enable the top-scoring applicants for one-year postgraduate study to benefit from part-cost awards of a variable amount but typically of £12,000 each towards their studies.

 Applicants for Masters study will be eligible for the studentships regardless of their fee status, and may be applying for Masters courses in any subject, provided they:

 - Apply for admission by the Postgraduate Funding deadline for their chosen course of study, and are offered conditional admission to the University of Cambridge;

 - Tick the box to apply for funding, and fill in the Cambridge Trust section of the online form, as part of their application for admission through the University’s Applicant Portal.

 Applicants who have already obtained, or are about to graduate with a Masters or PhD level qualification will not be eligible.